How to Make Friends in Korea: 6 Tried and True Strategies

 Taste as much Korean food as you can by going on organized food tours.
-You can kill two birds with one stone: find amazing dishes and get to know other foodies on the tours.
+You can kill two birds with one stone this way: Find amazing dishes and get to know other foodies on the tours.

-Meet new friends by joining a late-night pub crawl, taking a tour that visits several unique restaurants in a certain neighborhood or attending a special dinner event for an annual holiday.
+You can also meet new friends by joining a late-night pub crawl, taking a tour that visits restaurants in a certain neighborhood or attending a special dinner event for an annual holiday.

 4. Enjoy Sports and Outdoor Activities